-- 1. Start, test, and adjust control systems. - Demonstrate compliance with requirements, including calibration and testing, and control sequences. - 3.
-Adjust, calibrate, and fine tune circuits and equipment to achieve sequence of operation specified. - E. The acceptance test shall include, but not be limited to: - 1.
-The CSC shall submit a checklist of the objects for the test.
-The checklist shall be submitted to the University's Physical Plant BAS Group, and reviewed and approved by the University's Physical Plant BAS Group, prior to the test.
-The checklist shall include all objects that have event (alarm) routing defined. - 2.
-The CSC and OEM manufacturer shall verify the proper operation of all input/outputs. - 3.
-The CSC shall verify the proper event (alarm) routing to Physical Plant BAS operations center for all points on the main equipment and perform a spot check of the operations of ten percent of terminal units equipment. - 4.
-The CSC shall verify that the software programs meet the design intent of the control sequences in the Construction Documents. - The CSC shall verify the proper operation of the system software on the operator workstation. - 6.
-The CSC and the OEM manufacturer shall verify all inputs meet or exceed manufacturer's stated tolerances for accuracy. - 7.
-The CSC shall verify that all on-line graphical displays of equipment accurately represent the real time state of the field equipment. - 8.
-The CSC shall verify that all on-line graphical displays of programming logic accurately represent the real time state of the field equipment. - 9.
-The CSC shall verify the reliability of all communications of all field devices to the appropriate operator workstation located in the Physical Plant Building. - 10.
-The test shall include all workstation/server level integration included in the scope of this project with the CSC and OEM manufacturers. - 11.
-The test shall include functional verification of all interfaces and system integration required to meet the scope of this project. - 12.
-Final acceptance shall include acceptance by the University's Physical Plant BAS Group. - 13.
-The Acceptance Test shall be conducted with the CSC, OEM manufacturer, the Prime Contractor representative and a member of the University's Physical Plant BAS Group present. - F. Turnover of ALARMS to PSU BAS Operators: Alarms being turned-over to PSU BAS Operators shall have been activated, tested for proper routing and determined to not be producing frequent and nuisance alarms.
-It is expected that Alarms will not be turned-over to PSU BAS Operators until there is final acceptance of the completed BAS installation.
+- The CSC and the OEM manufacturer shall verify all inputs meet or exceed manufacturer's stated tolerances for accuracy. - The CSC shall verify that all on-line graphical displays of equipment accurately represent the real time state of the field equipment. - The CSC shall verify that all on-line displays of programming logic accurately represent the real time state of the field equipment. - The CSC shall verify the reliability of all communications of all field devices to the appropriate operator workstation located in the Physical Plant Building. - The test shall include all workstation/server level integration included in the scope of this project with the CSC and OEM manufacturers. - The test shall include functional verification of all interfaces and system integration required to meet the scope of this project. - Final acceptance shall include acceptance by the University's Physical Plant BAS Group. - The Acceptance Test shall be conducted with the CSC, OEM manufacturer, the Prime Contractor representative and a member of the University's Physical Plant BAS Group present.

+F. Turnover of ALARMS to PSU BAS Operators: